-Jo made the Kochi Kimono from Paper cut patterns using some of the beautiful forest green stardust cotton double gauze from Atelier Brunette.
+Jo made the Kochi Jacket from Paper cut patterns using some of the beautiful forest green stardust cotton double gauze from Atelier Brunette.

 The pattern is ranked as 'skilled' but Jo reckons if you are a confident beginner you could give it a try.
 She found the ties a bit tricky to work out and used a loop turner to turn them inside out as well as replacing them with ribbons for the inside ones to reduce the bulk as the fabric is a little spongy.